kaljuvee/sensor-rag/README.md

 - Implement a web interface for easier interaction with the RAG system.
 - Fine-tune the language model on your specific domain data for improved response generation (if using Azure OpenAI Service).
 - Implement a change feed processor for Cosmos DB to automatically update Azure AI Search when new sensor data is added.

-## Support

-For any questions or issues, please open an issue in the GitHub repository or contact the development team.